 The studio sits above Namaste Café, and we would highly recommend grabbing breakfast afterwards.
 It’s a beautiful space and their food is light and healthy.

-- When – classes are currently scheduled at 8:00 am and 9:30 am from Monday – Friday in the high season, dropping down to one per day at 8:00 am in the low season.
+- ⏰ When – classes are currently scheduled at 8:00 am and 9:30 am from Monday – Friday in the high season, dropping down to one per day at 8:00 am in the low season.
 Check the current schedule here.

 8. Watch the sunset

-Being an island, Caye Caulker is blessed with both sunsets and sunrises and let me tell you they are pretty epic!
 For sunset, you want to head to the west side of the island (aka the back side).
 Basically anywhere along the waterfront will give you a good vantage point, but there are some especially great spots to watch the sun go down.

 The Split is a popular option, with plenty of space to sit along the sea wall.
 You can even jump in for a sunset swim if you want!
 Just next to The Split is a little beach, known simply as ‘Beach Area’.
 It’s out the front of Sophie’s Guest House and is one of the few sandy patches where you can lay down a towel and relax with a great vantage point.

 As already mentioned, Iguana Reef Inn is another good spot for sunset.
 Not only does it have a good vantage point, but you can also see the stingrays being fed at this time.
 You can order some delicious cocktails here too!
-The same goes for Pelican Sunset Bar, but be sure to get here early if you want to get a seat as it is a very popular spot to watch the sunset.

-- When – be sure to check the sunset times for your visit.
+- ⏰ When – be sure to check the sunset times for your visit.
 You want to be at a good vantage point at least half an hour before to enjoy the full golden hour sparkle.
 In the dry winter months, the sun sets as early as 5:30 pm.

-- Insider tip – Don’t arrive too late for the sunset!
+- 🌞 Insider tip – Don’t arrive too late for the sunset!
 Pretty much everyone on the island wants to see the show, and bars with good views can fill up early.

 9. Hang out at Ice and Beans

-I generally save restaurant recommendations for their own section in my travel guides.
-But Ice and Beans is more than just a restaurant – it’s a Caye Caulker institution!
+I generally save restaurant recommendations for their own section in my travel guides, but Ice and Beans is more than just a restaurant – it’s a Caye Caulker institution!

-Ask anyone who has visited the island, and they’ll tell you that hanging at Ice and Beans is one of the quintessential things to do in Caye Caulker!
+Ask anyone who has visited the island, and they’ll tell you that hanging at Ice and Beans is one of the top things to do in Caye Caulker!
 This beachfront café is one of the busiest and most well-established businesses on the island and they have a constant stream of customers out the door all day.

 In terms of drinks, they make great coffee, build-your-own smoothies, freshly squeezed orange juice (you even put the oranges into the machine yourself!) and a range of sweet frappes.